ibm-cloud-docs/apiconnect/tutorials/tut_discover_apis.md

 ---

 ## Subscribe to APIs
 In this section, you will learn how to subscribe to APIs in the developer portal.
-Before you can subscribe to an API, you must login and create an application.
+Before you can subscribe to an API, you must log in and create an application.

 1. Select **Create an account**.
 ![API Products](images/31-create-account.png)